Norman Myers: Biography

 Myers was born in Whitewell (Lancashire, then Yorkshire) and was raised until the age of 11 on the family farm, without electricity, gas or an internal toilet.
 He lived in Kenya for over 30 years and later settled in Headington, Oxford, England.
-He attended grammar school and then the University of Oxford (BA in French and German, Keble College 1958; MA 1963) and became a District Officer in the last few years of the Kenya Administration from 1958 to 1961.
+He attended Clitheroe Royal Grammar School and then the University of Oxford (BA in French and German, Keble College 1958; MA 1963) and became a District Officer in the last few years of the Kenya Administration from 1958 to 1961.
 He then worked as a high school teacher in Nairobi from 1961 to 1966 and as a freelance writer and broadcaster until 1969.
 He spoke Swahili, Masai, French and German.
 In 1972, after PhD studies at the University of California, Berkeley (graduated 1973), he became a consultant for the UN, the World Bank and other organisations, remaining in Kenya until the early 1980s.

 In 1965, he married Dorothy Halliman.
 They separated in 1993 and divorced in 2012.
 He is survived by their two daughters, Malindi and Mara, and grandchildren.
 Mara Yamauchi is a retired marathon runner who was raised in Kenya until the age of 8.

 He died in Oxford on 20 October 2019 after a long battle with dementia and Parkinson's.